scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 name: terraform-outputs
 The Outputs File
 -------------------------
 Open up the outputs.tf file in Visual Studio Code.
-Uncomment lines 11-32.
+Uncomment all of the outputs.
 Save the file.

 ```terraform
 output "Vault_Server_URL" {